 Toyota's audit & supervisory board has determined that it does not have an "audit committee financial expert" serving on the audit & supervisory board.
 The qualifications for, and powers of, the audit & supervisory board member delineated in the Companies Act are different from those anticipated for any audit committee financial expert.
 Audit & supervisory board members have the authority to be given reports from a certified public accountant or an accounting firm concerning audits, including technical accounting matters.
 At the same time, each audit & supervisory board member has the authority to consult internal and external experts on accounting matters.
-Each audit & supervisory board member must fulfill the requirements under Japanese laws and regulations and otherwise follow Japanese corporate governance practices and, accordingly, Toyota's audit & supervisory board meets the definition of audit committee financial expert.
-Although Toyota does not have an audit committee financial expert on its audit & supervisory board members' ability to consult internal and external and external experts fory a user financial expert.
-Supervisory board members a whole, including the audit & supervisory board members' ability to consult internal and external experts on audit committee financial expert.
+Each audit & supervisory board member must fulfill the requirements under Japanese laws and regulations and otherwise follow Japanese corporate governance practices and, accordingly, Toyota's audit & supervisory board has confirmed that it is not necessarily in Toyota's best interest to nominate as audit & supervisory board member a person who meets the definition of audit committee financial expert.
+Although Toyota does not have an audit committee financial expert on its audit & supervisory board, Toyota believes that Toyota's current corporate governance system, taken as a whole, including the audit & supervisory board members' ability to consult internal and external experts, is fully equivalent to a system having an audit committee financial expert on its audit & supervisory board.